 Awards Available To All Students

 Established in November 2003 by the Faculty of Law Dean’s Council.
-Three awards will be available annually to students in any year of studies in the Faculty of Law whose past experience enables them to bring a greater diversity to the complement of students in the Faculty of Law and ultimately to the practice of law.
-Students must demonstrate a substantial contribution to diversity related issues either in law school or prior to attending law school.
+Three awards will be available annually to students in any year of studies in the Faculty of Law whose past experience enables them to bring greater diversity to the complement of students in the Faculty of Law and ultimately to the practice of law.
+Students must demonstrate a substantial contribution to diversity-related issues either in law school or prior to attending law school.

-Agnes Lefas Memorial Scholarship
+The Agnes Lefas Memorial Scholarship

 Established in October 2002 by friends and colleagues in memory of Agnes Lefas, J.D.
 1979, and awarded on the basis of academic excellence to a student in the Queen's Faculty of Law with a demonstrated interest in civil law or the study of international business law in common and civil law jurisdictions, including (a) a student taking a civil law course in any year of their J.D. program at Queen's Faculty of Law, or (b) a student enrolled at Queen's Faculty of Law in the Civil Law/Common Law Joint Degree Program, or (c) a student in the LL.M. program at Queen's Faculty of Law with a study/research focus on areas related to civil law, including private international law.